Infineon/mtb-example-btstack-freertos-hello-sensor/README.md

 2. Use your favorite serial terminal application and connect to the KitProg3 COM port.
 Configure the terminal application to access the serial port using the following settings.

-   Baud rate: 115200 bps; Data: 8 bits; Parity: None; stop: 1 bit; Flow control: None; New line for receive data: Line Feed(LF) or auto setting
+   Baud rate: 115200 bps; Data: 8 bits; Parity: None; stop: 1 bit; Flow control: None; New line for receiving data: Line Feed(LF) or auto setting

 3. Program the board using one of the following:

    <details><summary><b>Using Eclipse IDE for ModusToolbox&trade; software</b></summary>

-      1. Select the application project in the Project Explorer.
+      1. Select the application project in Project Explorer.

       2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (KitProg3_MiniProg4)**.